datacite/tasks/product_specifications/FBF44gf/readme.md

               And the user clicks link
              Then then a relationthip isPartOf is created in EventData between the project ID and the DMP ID

-        Scenario: Link a DMP to an affiliated Project in Repository Given the user is in a DMP Landing search Page When that the user clicks in the Link to project button Then the a modal should pop up
-              And the modal should include a link to both the Project ID landing page and the DMP landing page And the modal should read "Visit the landing pages and modify the metadata to include a relationship between the DMP and the Project"